AndreaNardinocchi/placemark/README.md

 ```

-However,there is also an attempt to enrich the user experienceby providing some additional information via a couple of functions pulled from the **category-analytics.js** file:
+However, there is also an attempt to enrich the user experience by providing some additional information via a couple of functions pulled from the **category-analytics.js** file:

 ```
 / eslint-disable-next-line consistent-return